x186k/webrtc-http-access-protocol/draft-elliott-whap.md

 .# Abstract

 WebRTC is a set of APIs and protocols which enables real-time audio, video and data commnications.
-WebRTC was purposely designed lacking end-to-end signalling protcols for creating WebRTC sessions.
+WebRTC was purposely designed lacking end-to-end signaling protcols for creating WebRTC sessions.
 WHAP stands for WebRTC HTTPS Access Protocol.
-WHAP is intended to provide a simple HTTPS based signalling method for sending one-way media and data between two WebRTC participants.
-WHAP is unique from WHIP, another HTTPS based WebRTC signalling protocol, in that WHAP HTTPS sessions are initiated by media/data receivers, not media/data senders.
+WHAP is intended to provide a simple HTTPS based signaling method for sending one-way media and data between two WebRTC participants.
+WHAP is unique from WHIP, another HTTPS based WebRTC signaling protocol, in that WHAP HTTPS sessions are initiated by media/data receivers, not media/data senders.